| Quality

 diet group, giving an odds ratio of 0.62 with a 95% confidence

 interval of 0.46 to 0.83 (p=0.006).
-To avoid one renal death,
+To avoid one renal

-diet during one year.
+protein diet during one year.

 Authors'

-conclusions: Reducing protein intake in patients with chronic
+conclusions: Reducing protein intake in patients with

-these studies.
+be confirmed from these studies.

 Comment: